Test 4: Injector Current and Voltage

 Petrol Direct Injection

 A petrol direct injector is tested using a PicoScope.
 The voltage and current waveforms are analysed.
-Both sides of the injector coil are controlled independently by the ECU.
+The ECU controls both sides of the injector coil independently.
 The voltage on both sides and the current is measured in this test.
 Notice how the ECU starts with a high current to move the pintle.
-It then uses PWM to reduce the current to hold the pintle open (a lower holding current reduces power dissipation and heat) and then it applies a reverse voltage to collapse the magnetic field to close the injector as rapidly as possible.
+It then uses PWM to reduce the current to hold the pintle open (a lower holding current reduces power dissipation and heat).
+Then it applies a reverse voltage to collapse the magnetic field to close the injector as rapidly as possible.

 Accessories